Home » Lunch/Dinner » Chicken Alfredo Bake With Broccoli

 FAQs

-If you’re using alfredo sauce from a jar, you can boost the flavor by adding fresh or roasted garlic cloves, Italian seasoning, or garlic powder.
-To add even more flavor to the cream sauce, add extra grated parmesan cheese or a few spoonfuls of pesto.
+If you’re using jarred alfredo sauce, freshen up the flavor with fresh or roasted garlic, Italian seasoning, garlic powder, or salt and pepper to taste.
+For an extra cheesy boost, add more grated parmesan cheese or a few spoonfuls of homemade pesto!

 Yes.
 You’ll just need to thaw the broccoli first and then drain off any liquid.
 It’s already par-cooked, so it can be added along with the other prepared ingredients in the mixing bowl.